C0DER11101/CPPNotesAndPrograms/operatorOverloading/CallingDestructor.md

 	return s1;
 }
 ```

-The destructor will be called for the argument `s1` !!!
+Here, the destructor will start its process of destroying from `return s1`, that is, it will first delete `s1` and the it will be called for any local object in the function(a destructor goes from bottom to top of a function)!!

 So, the friend function also has to return a reference!!!